 “We have to adapt, we have to embrace this instead of pushing it away.
 That's the main reflection behind Ghost Recon Online and the choice we've made to go in this direction.”

-that a PC port of Future Soldier would be made, but that it would be released at “a later date.”
+It was then announced that a PC port of Future Soldier would be made, but that it would be released at “a later date.”
 It's not much later, though—as of this announcement, the UK release date for the console versions is two weeks earlier, on May 25th.